December 2017, updated February 2020

 HIV Cure Research Status: Quick Summary

-- One person, Timothy Ray Brown, is considered cured, and there are several other documented cases where HIV viral load did not rebound for an extended period after an ART interruption (referred to as remission)
+- One person, Timothy Ray Brown, is considered cured, and two other similar cases that may also represent HIV cures are being monitored.
+There are several other documented cases where HIV viral load did not rebound for an extended period after an ART interruption (referred to as remission)

 - These outcomes remain rare and resulted from exceptional circumstances—stem cell transplants for HIV-positive people with cancers or extremely early initiation of ART—but they are providing important clues to researchers working to develop a cure

-- There are more numerous—but still relatively rare—examples of individuals who have controlled HIV viral load to low levels either naturally (elite controllers) or after an ART interruption (typically after beginning treatment early), but it is uncertain how long this immune-mediated control can last and if it may come at some cost to long-term health
+- There are more numerous—but still relatively rare—examples of individuals who have controlled HIV viral load to low levels either naturally (elite controllers) or after an ART interruption (typically after beginning treatment early), but it is not always certain how long this immune-mediated control will last and if it may come at some cost to long-term health

 - While many different therapeutic approaches are being studied, so far no broadly usable interventions have led to cures or remission—the best reported results involve small reductions in the HIV reservoir and some cases of short-term control of HIV viral load to low levels after ART interruption